RAFI-USA’s Approach to Policy Work

 - It takes a movement.
 We collaborate with other organizations and coalitions to build critical mass for positive change.

-Check out the links below to read more about specific policies and campaigns that RAFI-USA is working on!
+Check out the links below to read more about specific policies & campaigns RAFI-USA is working on!

 - COVID-19 Policy Recommendations – RAFI-USA’s platform on how the federal and state governments should respond to support farmers, farmworkers, and rural communities during the pandemic.